 Active shooters are meticulous planners with an “MO” of going inside buildings to seek out targets.
 An effective strategy for commercial office buildings to mitigate the risk of penetration and mayhem is the effective deployment of security entrances.
 However, not all security entrances work the same way.
 Their different capabilities have an impact on an organization’s overall anti-tailgating strategy in terms of capital outlay, manpower needed, annual operating costs, ROI, user education and preparation, and, ultimately, how effective they are in preventing the tragedy an active shooter might wreak.

-According to a study completed by the FBI, in 2014 and 2015 alone, there were 231 casualties as a result of mass shootings.
+According to a study completed by the FBI, from 2000 to 2018, there were 2,430 casualties as a result of mass shootings in the United States.
 Let’s examine 4 enhancements you can make to security revolving doors or mantrap portals to thwart an active shooter’s attempt at gaining access to your building, or worse, doing physical harm to people.

 At any given security tradeshow, around 80% of the exhibits focus on video surveillance and access control products.
 Every year, technology improvements make surveillance more accurate at identification and access control more integrated with other building technologies.
 Yet despite continued technology improvements, we see time and again security breaches in which these systems are not enough.